Fertility Acupuncture Melbourne

 Think of us as the team in your corner, your acupuncturist for fertility fitness, helping you get some perspective and guiding you through the process.

-Currently, there is a laser focus on women and female health when it comes to issues with reproduction.
+Currently, there is a laser focus on women’s health when it comes to issues with reproduction.
 And even though this is important, the father’s health, which is also equally important tends to be ignored.

 How do you discuss fertility with guys?
 Find out how in our post on male infertility here.

-One good example of a man’s health affecting fertility is research showing us that male smokers have a lower sperm count and have shown sperm abnormalities.
+One good example of a man’s health affecting fertility is research showing us that male smokers have a low sperm count and have shown sperm abnormalities.
 This could potentially prevent conception.[1]

 Compared to some Western medicine, the Chinese medicine approach is to spend time addressing issues that may be impacting your overall health.

 Did you know that it takes around four months for a sperm to reach maturation?
-And although women ovulate monthly, chronic hormonal imbalances (such as high-stress levels and adrenal burnout) can negatively affect a woman’s cycle.
+Although women ovulate monthly, chronic hormonal imbalances (such as high stress levels and adrenal burnout) may negatively affect a woman’s cycle.

-Time spent on pre-care can help to reduce problems such as high stress, improving your health and vitality when it comes time to start trying.
+Time spent on pre-care may help to reduce problems such as high stress, improving your health and vitality when it comes time to start trying.

-Our experienced Chinese medicine practitioners can educate you, to help you understand your cycle and the process of conception.
+Our experienced Chinese medicine practitioners work to educate you to help you understand your cycle and the process of conception.

-There is a delicate interplay of hormones that is good to get your head around, so you can be better prepared for fluctuations.
+There is a delicate interplay of hormones that is good to get your head around, so you feel better prepared for fluctuations.

-Your acupuncturist for fertility health will help you understand the best time of your cycle to conceive naturally ( as with BBT tracking, cervical mucus, etc).
-In addition, you will be educated on what relaxation methods, exercise, and nutrition could be of benefit.
+Your acupuncturist for fertility health aims to help you understand the best time of your cycle to conceive naturally ( as with BBT tracking, cervical mucus, etc).
+In addition, we work to educate you on what relaxation methods, exercise, and nutrition could be of benefit.

 On occasion, your fertility may be affected by conditions such as PCOS (polycystic ovarian syndrome) or endometriosis.